jaindinkar/Fastest-CoWIN-First/README.md

 # Fastest-CoWIN-First :syringe: :rocket:
-This python script will help you book the slots for the vaccines on CoWIN portal very fast:zap:.
+This python script will help you book the slots for the vaccines on CoWIN portal very fast :zap:.
 It notifies the user as soon as the slots are available for booking.

 ## Problem Statement:
 While India is working very hard to provide every means to vaccinate everyone, still there is a big shortage of doses available to people.
 Due to high demand and low supplies vaccination slots are filled in a very short time.
 It's very tiring, frustrating and time consuming to sit in front of your phone or desktop and refresh every now and then to look for the open spots and still we can miss them.
 It's better to automate this job and let software handle this task.
 Also, most of the available options for tracking either notify very late or have bugs in them.